EarthwatchOHA/ophealthyair/README.md

 ### make-site-dataviz-pkg-all.R

 Runs make-site-dataviz-pkg.R for every site in the Sensor Catalog.
+All sites that will have data-visualization packages made can be found listed using --help.

 AQI scale used for visualizations is determined by the program (as specified in the Sensor Catalog).
 Boston, Southern California, and Sri Lanka use the US AQI Scale.
 India sites use the Indian AQI scale.